google/gson/README.md

   * [User guide](UserGuide.md): This guide contains examples on how to use Gson in your code
   * [Troubleshooting guide](Troubleshooting.md): Describes how to solve common issues when using Gson
   * [Releases and change log](https://github.com/google/gson/releases): Latest releases and changes in these versions; for older releases see [`CHANGELOG.md`](CHANGELOG.md)
   * [Design document](GsonDesignDocument.md): This document discusses issues we faced while designing Gson.
-It also includes a comparison of Gson with other Java libraries that can be used for Json conversion
+It also includes a comparison of Gson with other Java libraries that can be used for JSON conversion

 Please use the ['gson' tag on StackOverflow](https://stackoverflow.com/questions/tagged/gson), [GitHub Discussions](https://github.com/google/gson/discussions) or the [google-gson Google group](https://groups.google.com/group/google-gson) to discuss Gson or to post questions.